ortall0201/Spotify-Playlist-Recommender-System-Using-NLP/README.md

 │          ├── Triplet_Formation_Model.ipynb: Siamese Neural Network implementation using triplets.
 │          └── Supporting scripts for model training and validation.
 ├── Or/
-│          ├── Word2Vec_Model.ipynb:Implementation of the Word2Vec-artist-song embedding and recommendation system.
+│          ├── Word2Vec_Model-artist-song embedding and recommendation system.
+Using: Basic similarity map vs.Cosine-Based Similarity Map.
 │          └── Working on Manor's database.
 Comparing metric results against Siamese Neural Network.
 ├── README.md: Documentation for the project.
 ├── requirements.txt: List of dependencies required to run the project.